White abstract texture on dark green background, paint effect

 What is taichi chuan?

-We sometimes read publications that claim to clarify what taichi chuan is or is not.
+We sometimes read publications that claim to shed light on what tai chi chuan is or is not.

 If there were a single definition of what this discipline is, it would be a great help to the teachers who promote it to the public.